piyush01123/leetcode-solutions/README.md

 # Leetcode Solutions
 This is a tool to sync your leetcode discussion posts into an automatically generated blog.
 My blog is present at https://piyush01123.github.io/leetcode-solutions.
 The blog has tags on each post and one can look up all the posts with a tag.
-Here are some screenshots
+Here are some screenshots:

 <!-- <p align="center">
 <img src="https://user-images.githubusercontent.com/19518507/221754151-d08cb4a6-d905-44f5-9e31-4ab1fbc2a219.png" height="500">